 Have you been contacted by someone claiming to be from Canada Revenue Agency?
 It may be a scam!

 Be extra cautious if you received a mail, email or phone call from someone claiming to be from the Canadian Revenue Agency (CRA).
 They may say you’re owed a refund or alert you to an issue with your taxes (such as missing information or claims that you’re committing tax fraud).
-To collect your money or fix the problem, the scammer asks you to supply identification information, such as social insurance, credit card, bank account or passport numbers.
-In some cases, the fraudster will tell you that unless you pay a certain amount of money, you’ll be sent to jail.

 If you’re not sure if you actually owe money to the CRA, please contact the CRA directly.